CSU Spur of the Moment is live!

 Listen and subscribe wherever you get your podcasts!

-Episode 09: Helping graduates navigate a rapidly changing world: it’s a lofty mission and CSU Pueblo President Tim Mottet is showing up every day to achieve it.
-Dr. Mottet leads a student population from largely under-resourced communities to graduate and achieve their career dreams.
+Episode 09: Dr. Timothy Mottet is the president of CSU Pueblo.
+He leads a student population from largely under-resourced communities to graduate and achieve their career dreams.

 Episode 08: Dr. Ana Cristina Fulladolsa is the Director of the Plant and Soil Diagnostic Laboratory for Colorado State University.
 She studies plant samples to advise the community and business partners how to grow healthier plants and food.